 Effects of Reference Rate Reform on Financial Reporting - In March 2020, the FASB issued ASU No. 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting," which allows for elective contract modification guidance for contracts or other transactions that reference LIBOR or a reference rate that is expected to be discontinued as a result of reference rate reform.
-The Company adopted ASU No. 2020-04 effective July 1, 2020.
-The adoption of this ASU had no impact on the Company's condensed consolidated balance sheet, results of operations or cash flows.
+To date, no significant contracts that reference LIBOR have been modified by the Company.
+The Company adopted ASU No. 2020-04 effective July 1,

+2020.
+The adoption of this ASU had no impact on the Company's condensed consolidated balance sheets, results of operations or cash flows.